fgonzalezr1998/my_dockers/README.md

 * To conclude... **try to send messages to your telegram Bot and see how it answer!**

 > NOTE: To remove the service, type ``docker service rm telegram_bot``

+### What Else?

+Now, you can try to create your own Docker image to run other tasks.
+Also you can add more lxd containers as workers (esclavo3, esclavo4, etc...).